skwasjer/Rebus.ServiceProvider.Named/README.md

 IBus snsBus = _namedBusFactory.Get(nameof(SnsBus));
 ```

-### Message context and injecting owning IBus
+### Message context and injecting the owning IBus

-As mentioned before, injecting the `IBus` outside of a message context is no longer possible when using this library, due to the the fact that the dependency injection container no longer knows which instance to inject.
+As mentioned before, injecting the `IBus` outside of a message context (ie.: whenever `MessageContext.Current` is null) is no longer possible when using this library, due to the the fact that the dependency injection container no longer knows which instance to inject.

-It is still possible however to inject a bus of type `IBus` inside of a message context, simply because of the fact that the message is coming from a specific bus instance:
+It is still possible however to inject a bus of type `IBus` inside of a message context, simply because of the fact that the message is coming from a specific bus instance.

+Consider this message handler, which when instantiated will have the owning bus injected if we request `IBus`:

 ```csharp
 public class MyMessageHandler : IHandleMessages<MyMessage>